 Spread the Word

-Step 1: Invite individual colleagues and contacts as soon as possible.
+Step 2: Invite colleagues and other contacts as soon as possible.

 - Send invitations via both email and Outlook calendar invitation.
 If you hold events regularly, create an Outlook group list to use for future invitations.